telerik/winforms-docs/knowledge-base/callout-for-stepprogresbar.md

 ## Description

 By default, RadStepProgressBar offers [tooltips]({%slug stepprogressbar-features-tooltip%}).
-However, it may be required to display a more detailed information for the different steps.
-This article demonstrates a sample approach how to achieve it.
+However, it may be required to display more detailed information for the different steps.
+This article demonstrates a sample approach to how to achieve it.

 ## Solution